 Interference on the line can cause extended outages.

-Kalbarri will soon be powered by its own microgrid - a small scale power grid will also be connected to the main electrical network.
+Kalbarri will be powered by its own microgrid - a small-scale power grid which will also be connected to the main electricity network.

 The microgrid features a 4.5MWh battery which will be able to supply 5MW of peak capacity with at least 2MWh of energy storage.
 Additional supply will be provided through renewable energy from residential rooftop solar and a local wind farm.
 The design allows for future renewable generation sources to be integrated as they become available.

 At 5MW, it will be one of Australia’s largest microgrids to run in complete renewable mode, which means it can draw energy solely from the connected wind farm and feed-in from residential rooftop solar panels.